jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 -   `socksServerAddress`

-You can also specify the logging action to take if the desired destination is redirected by adding the following rule result:
+You can also specify the logging action to take if the desired destination is redirected by adding the following rule action:

 -   `socks5.request.desiredDestinationRedirectLogAction`

-The rule result `socks5.request.desiredDestinationRedirectLogAction` is optional.
+The rule action `socks5.request.desiredDestinationRedirectLogAction` is optional.

 API example: